What does ANDY OT stand for?

 Assisting NeuroDivergent Youth

-Andy OT is an online therapy service which offers Occupational Therapy to children aged 0-18 years old who currently reside in Australia.
+Andy OT is a community-based therapy service which offers Occupational Therapy to children aged 0-18 years old who currently reside in Australia.
+This means that we will come to you!

 Andy OT works with children who have a range of different disabilities and neurotypes.
-We understand that some children can become extremely stressed leaving the home and attending clinic appointments.
-We understand that families live outside of catchment areas for services they require.
+We understand that some children can become stressed leaving their home and attending clinic appointments.
+We also understand that families live outside of catchment areas for services they require.
 We want to ensure that no matter where families live, they are still able to access the support they need.

-Clinics can be triggering for many people, that is why we offer full Telehealth services, so that families are able to access therapy support from the comfort of their home.
+Clinics can be triggering for many people, that is why we offer community and telehealth services, so that families are able to access therapy support from the comfort of their home.

 About us